Process and methods

 provides sufficient focus for the guideline, and covers all key areas outlined in the scope

-can be covered in the time and with the resources available.
+can be completed in the time and with the resources available.

 Review questions can vary considerably in terms of both the number of included studies and the complexity of the question and analyses.
 For example, a single review question might involve a complex comparison of several interventions, many studies that are using different study designs (including systematic reviews), multiple population subgroups, or the intervention itself may be considered complex (see the section on review questions about complex interventions).
 At the other extreme, a review question might investigate the effects of a single intervention compared with a single comparator and there may be few primary studies or no study meeting the inclusion criteria.
 The number of review questions for each guideline, and how much time and resources are needed for them, will therefore vary depending on the topic and its complexity, and the nature of the evidence.

-Review questions are usually drafted by the developer.
+Review questions are usually drafted by the development team.
 They are then refined and agreed with the committee members.
 This enables the literature search to be planned efficiently.
-Sometimes the draft questions from the scope need refining before the development of review protocols, or very occasionally after the evidence has been searched; such changes to review questions (with reasons) should be agreed with a member of NICE staff with a quality assurance role, and documented in the review protocol and evidence review document, so they are auditable.
+Sometimes the draft questions from the scope need refining before the development of review protocols, or very occasionally after the evidence has been searched.
+Any such changes to review questions (with reasons) should be agreed with a member of staff with a quality assurance role.
+All changes should be clearly recorded in the review protocol and evidence review document, so they are auditable.

 Review questions should be clear and focused.
 The exact structure of each question depends on what is being asked.
 The aims of questions will differ, but are likely to cover at least one of the following:

-Conceptual or logic models can be useful when developing review questions.
+Conceptual frameworks or logic models are helpful in many topics and can be particularly useful when:

 Population: Which population are we interested in?
 How best can it be described?
 Are there subgroups that need to be considered?